Therapeutic Ultrasound in Dogs

 Dog Therapeutic Ultrasound Considerations

-Therapeutic ultrasound is about encouraging a natural process - repair - to proceed in an orderly way so that inflammation, pain, and scar tissue are kept to a minimum.
-When the correct patients are selected (ie those that don't have cancer or metal implants) then there is very little risk attached to the therapy.
+Therapeutic ultrasound is about encouraging a natural process — repair — so that inflammation, pain, and scar tissue are kept to a minimum.
+When the correct patients are selected, there is very little risk attached to the therapy.

-However, it should be noted the therapeutic ultrasound will most benefit the patient when used as part of a protocol that may also include therapeutic massage, hydrotherapy, or rehabilitation exercises.
-This takes considerable dedication on the part of the owner, if the dog is to derive maximum benefit.
+It’s also worth noting that therapeutic ultrasound will most benefit your dog when used as part of a treatment plan that may also include therapeutic massage, hydrotherapy, or rehabilitation exercises.

 Therapeutic Ultrasound Prevention in Dogs

-Avoiding the need for therapeutic ultrasound hinges on healthy joints and warming the dog up before vigorous exercise to reduce the risks of sprains and strains.
-Creating healthy joints starts even before you acquire the puppy, by doing research into responsible breeders and sourcing a puppy that is from parents screened and passed as clear for conditions such as hip dysplasia.
+You can help your dog avoid the need for therapeutic ultrasound by maintaining healthy joints and warming them up before vigorous exercise to reduce the risks of sprains and strains.
+Creating healthy joints starts even before you acquire the puppy, by doing research into responsible breeders and sourcing a puppy that is from parents free of conditions such as hip dysplasia.

-In addition, for large breed dogs they should be fed as puppies on a large breed growth diet.
-This reduces the risk of the dog's bones growing too quickly, which predisposes them to damaged cartilage or weak joints.
+In addition, large-breed puppies should be fed a large-breed growth diet.
+This reduces the risk of the dog's bones growing too quickly, which predisposes them to damaged cartilage and weak joints.

-When a dog is lame, seek prompt veterinary treatment.
+If your dog is showing signs of pain or discomfort, seek prompt veterinary treatment.
 Using anti-inflammatory drugs at an early stage can reduce inflammation of the delicate cartilage lining the joints and protect it from being chipped or torn.
-In addition, for breeds that are prone to joint problems, starting a nutraceutical product containing chondroitin and glucosamine could be a beneficial investment in long term joint health.
+In addition, for breeds that are prone to joint problems, giving a nutraceutical product containing chondroitin and glucosamine could be a beneficial investment in long-term joint health.

 Therapeutic Ultrasound Questions and Advice from Veterinary Professionals